Defence Global Competitiveness Grant

 - contingency costs up to a maximum of 10 per cent of the eligible project costs

 What companies are eligible for funding?

-Is this a competitive or entitlement grant?
+Is this grant competitive or entitlement based?

 How can I increase my chances of winning this grant?